St. Paul's Sunday Services will be held the 2nd and 4th Sunday of the month at 10 am. Services are held downstairs in the church.

 (Grace for the Moment -

-May your day be filled with love and grace
+May all with birthdays and anniversaries be filled with love and grace.

 Lord God, we praise you for those riches of our creation that we will never see: